 This post is just the beginning of a string of posts about some of our learnings.
 After all, we’re running this truck for the purpose of developing the best fast food menu ever.
-So what are we learning and what do people thing?
+So what are we learning and what do people think?

 First, it’s been a great test environment.
 Many of our customers are students or researchers.
 There are also a fair number of administrators and office workers from nearby Kendall Square.
 And finally we’ve been getting consistent visits from the MIT grounds keepers, which is great.